lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/tensorboard.md

 marie@local$ ssh -N -f -L 6006:taurusi8034.taurus.hrsk.tu-dresden.de:6006 <zih-login>@taurus.hrsk.tu-dresden.de
 ```

-Now you can see the tensorboard in your browser at `http://localhost:6006/`.
+Now you can see the TensorBoard in your browser at `http://localhost:6006/`.

-Note that you can also use tensorboard in an [sbatch file](../jobs_and_resources/batch_systems.md).
+Note that you can also use TensorBoard in an [sbatch file](../jobs_and_resources/batch_systems.md).